UFC 243: Adesanya vs. Whittaker | Event Profile, Full Results & Legacy

 Why was it a unification fight at UFC 243?

-Whittaker held the undisputed MW title but had been sidelined by emergency surgery (collapsed bowel, UFC 234).
+Whittaker held the undisputed MW title but had been sidelined by emergency surgery at UFC 234.
 During his absence, Adesanya beat Gastelum for the interim title at UFC 236.
 UFC 243 unified both titles.

 Did Whittaker and Adesanya fight again?